The Healthy Life HRA includes many features useful to clinicians.

 From the menu on the left you are able to request a license to set up a private web account which will allow you to enroll your practice or clinic, view individual patient questionnaire answers, download data on your patient panels, and more.

-Soon you will have the ability to request a license to set up a private web account which will allow you to enroll your practice or clinic, view individual patient questionnaire answers, download data on your patient panels, and more.
-In the meantime, if you have questions you can email Dr. Sudano at email@example.com.
+You have the ability to request a license to set up a private web account which will allow you to enroll your practice or clinic, view individual patient questionnaire answers, download data on your patient panels, and more.
+For more information, contact us at firstname.lastname@example.org

 A frequently asked question about HRAs has to do with their predictive validity.
 Nothing is considered for inclusion in the HRA unless it is based on scientific studies and data that have demonstrated validity.
 Within the Healthy Life HRA Midlife version, there are specific risk prediction algorithms for each of 19 different causes of death (CODs), each of which carries its own specific validity.
 Heart attack and stroke are the best examples.
 For heart attack and stroke, the prediction models were derived from the Framingham Heart Study data (D'Agostino, Russell, Huse, Ellison, et al., 2000; D'Agostino, Belanger, Markson, Kelly-Hayes, & Wolf, 1995; Wolf, D'Agostino, Belanger, & Kannel, 1991.)
 This longitudinal study, covering more than a half century, is probably one of the best examples of predictive validity in the medical literature.
 In the adult HRA, heart attack and stroke combined will account for approximately 30 percent of the mortality outcomes.
 During its early development a number of studies also addressed the issue of the validity of the HRA (Meeker, 1988; Kirscht, 1989.)